CumulusNetworks/docs/content/cumulus-netq-50/Installation-Management/Configure-Integrations/Integrate-with-Grafana.md

 {{<tab "Basic Authentication">}}

 Two versions of this command exist.
 Specify either the Base Command Manager IP address in `ip-address` or the domain name in `hostname`.
 Replace `port-text` with the port that BCM uses.
+You can run this command from any node in your cluster.

 ```
 nvidia@netq-server:~$ netq add bcm auth-type basic user <username> pass <password> ip <ip-address> port <port-text>